Support Time.now: Join our Premium Plan for an ad-free experience! Support Us: Go Premium Ad-Free!

 Is the air in Hafar Al-Batin safe to breathe today?

-Today's air quality in Hafar Al-Batin is rated Moderate on the US EPA scale.
+Today's air quality in Hafar Al-Batin is rated Unhealthy (Sensitive) on the US EPA scale.

 What is the PM2.5 level in Hafar Al-Batin right now?